reimagined/resolve/docs/advanced-techniques.md

 # Splitting Code Into Chunks
-ReSolve uses **webpack** to transpile and bundle the application code so it can be run by browsers, the server and serverless platforms.
+ReSolve uses **webpack** to transpile and bundle the application code so it can be run by client browsers, the server and serverless platforms.

 [TODO] fix and elaborate what goes where.